welch16/ChIPexo/notes/Serandour-Brown-Cohen-Carroll-2013.md

-### Development of an Ilumina-based ChI-exonuclease method provides insight into FoxA1-DNA binding properties
+## Development of an Ilumina-based ChI-exonuclease method provides insight into FoxA1-DNA binding properties

-Thei main resul is that ChIP-Exo outperforms ChIP-Seq in all the measures they choose.
+The main resul is that ChIP-Exo outperforms ChIP-Seq in all the measures they choose.

-## Results
+### Results

 The authors adapted another ChIP-Seq method (different from Pugh's original metethod).